codecapsules-io/codecapsules-docs/docs/tutorials/develop-persistent-sleep-tracker-part-1.md

 - [Flask-Login](https://flask-login.readthedocs.io/en/latest/) provides user session management for Flask.
 This will help us implement a user login and registeration system without having to create one from scratch.
 - [Flask Bcrypt](https://flask-bcrypt.readthedocs.io/en/latest/) is a [hashing](https://en.wikipedia.org/wiki/Cryptographic_hash_function) extension for Flask.
 This allow us to store users' passwords securely and without knowing what they are.
 - [Gunicorn](https://gunicorn.org/) is the [WSGI server](https://en.wikipedia.org/wiki/Web_Server_Gateway_Interface) we'll use to host our application on Code Capsules.
 - [Pymongo](https://pymongo.readthedocs.io/en/stable/) is a Python library that has tools for interacting with MongoDBs.
-We'll use Pymongo to connect and send data to our MongoDB hosted on MongoDB Atlas.
+We'll use Pymongo to connect and send data to our MongoDB.

 To install these libraries, activate the virtual environment in your terminal and type the following: